bartoszgebarowski/Chrome-rock-band/README.md

 ##### CDPR gear

-The same test was performed, to ensure, that image leading to the Official CDPR shop, display merchandise, related to Samurai and it opens in a new tab
+The same test was performed to ensure that the image leading to the Official CDPR shop displays merchandise related to Samurai, and it opens in a new tab

 #### Error 404 testing

-Wrong address was typed into the browser, to ensure, that page that handles that error is functioning properly
+The wrong address was typed into the browser to ensure that page that handles that error is functioning properly

 Steps to test:
 1. Open the browser and navigate to [Chrome Rock Band](https://bartoszgebarowski.github.io/chrome-rock-band/)
-2. Type wrong address, fro example https://bartoszgebarowski.github.io/chrome-rock-band/abc.html
+2. Type the wrong address, for example: https://bartoszgebarowski.github.io/chrome-rock-band/abc.html

 Expected:

-404.html is displayed, instead of Github template page
+404.html is displayed instead of the GitHub template page

 Actual:
-Page is working as intended
+The page is working as intended

 [Back to Table of contents](#table-of-contents)

 #### Contact Form testing

-Following tests were performed, that contact form is working as intended
+Following tests were performed, and the contact form is working as intended

 _Scenario 1: Correct inputs_